 - Charity Changing Faces found 9/10 people judge those with facial disfigurements negatively.

 - Business psychologists Pearn Kandola found bias towards associating men with senior jobs and women with junior ones.
 In fact, this was based on both male and female respondents.

 - DWP submitted matching CVs with names associated with different ethnicities to the same job vacancies.
 Where short listers were able to see applicants’ names, there was significant discrimination based on perceived name ethnicity.

 If Unconscious Bias Training doesn’t work, Halima Begum, chief executive of the Runnymede Trust, the race equality think tank, warned the government would have to replace it with something better and further reaching which addressed bias and “ingrained views”

 An effective replacement for unconscious bias training

 So, what will replace Unconscious Bias training?
-Here at SceneChange we have been running a hugely successful Respectful Behaviours workshop which has been rolled out across large organisations.
+We run a hugely successful Respectful Behaviours workshop and many large organisations are benefitting from this.
 Using actor/ facilitators to demonstrate live action scenes where unconscious behaviours can negatively impact the outcome of a meeting or decision making process helps learners to witness in real-time how we impact each other positively and negatively.

 By interacting with the actors and directing them to change their behaviours we open up a conversation about what we can all do to be more inclusive.
 What will you do to raise awareness and bring about cultural change?
 Take a look at our services for inspiration